|Position:||Director of Player Development|

 “It is great to have Ford as a part of our program,” Ford said when announcing Stuen's hire.
 “He is obviously someone who knows me really well, and will bring a lot to the table having played four years for me at Oklahoma State.
 He really understands the game of basketball and is willing to work day and night to help the program become the best it can be.”

 Stuen was a first-team Academic All-Big 12 selection.
 He appeared in 27 games for the Cowboys over the last four seasons and is a career 46.2 percent shooter from the floor.
 He helped Oklahoma State to three NCAA Tournament appearances during his time in Stillwater.

-A native of Henderson, Ky., Stuen prepped at Henderson County and spent a post-graduate year at IMG Academy in Bradenton, Fla.
+A native of Henderson, Kentucky, Stuen prepped at Henderson County and spent a post-graduate year at IMG Academy in Bradenton, Fla.
 He was the starting point guard for IMG, which registered a 38-2 record against prep schools and was ranked among the top-five nationally.